-&lt;sup>3 The recycled water plant was non-operational in 2019 and 2020 to allow for infrastructure upgrades.
+3 The recycled water plant was non-operational in 2019 and 2020 to allow for infrastructure upgrades.
 During this time, water demands by the recycled water system were met with potable water.
+Plant upgrades were completed in April 2021.

 Further, potential water quality issues are not expected to affect the quality of water served to the District's customers, as water quality is routinely monitored and the District is able to make all appropriate adjustments to its treatment and distribution system to ensure only high-quality drinking water is served.